 2021 high school graduates may be eligible for a new grant program that would fully cover 2 years of tuition and fees at Fayetteville Technical Community College.

 Students who complete FTCC’s application process, including the Residency Determination Status questionnaire and the FAFSA, are automatically considered for the grant, called the Longleaf Commitment Program.
 There is no need to apply for the grant.
 It does not have to be repaid.
 Applicants who meet the program’s eligibility requirements will automatically receive the grant and will be notified by an award letter from FTCC’s financial aid office.

-The new Longleaf Commitment Program provides grants, not loans.
-Funds do not have to be repaid.
-The program starts for the Fall 2021 semester and will conclude at the end of the Spring 2023 semester.
+The Longleaf grant program starts for the Fall 2021 semester.
+It will conclude at the end of the Spring 2023 semester.

 - Graduate from a North Carolina high school in 2021.